Kong/docs.konghq.com/app/konnect/legacy/account-management/change-plan.md

 2. On the **Plus** tile, click **Upgrade**.
 3. Enter your billing details.

-    You are not billed at signup.
+    You are not billed at sign-up.
 Users are billed monthly on the subscription date, and charges are calculated three (3) days before the billing date.